Veterinary Internal Medicine

 Veterinary internal medicine is the diagnosis and treatment of diseases and disorders afflicting animals' internal systems.

 Our veterinarians bring extensive experience in diagnosing and treating challenging cases, including but not limited to tumors, brain disorders, and lung disease.

 Animal Care Extraordinaire is equipped with a variety of diagnostic tools and treatment methods at our disposal.

 We can manage patients with multiple diseases or disorders, and provide effective treatment alternatives for those who do not respond well to standard procedures.

-Common Cat and Dog Internal Medicine Complications
+Common Internal Medicine Vet Complications in Cats and Dogs

 If your pet is exhibiting symptoms of an internal condition, your vet will conduct a comprehensive physical exam of your pet to diagnose the issue and create a detailed treatment plan customized to their needs.

 Our veterinarians diagnose and treat ailments in the following areas:

 - Cardiology (heart-related disorders)

 Like people, dogs and cats can suffer from heart diseases and disorders.
 With the technology in our in-house vet lab, our vets can examine your pet for signs of heart conditions so that you have results quickly.
 Fast results mean starting treatment sooner.